 Separate names with a comma.

-High-performance hybrid version of the ETK856 hatchback car
+Full hybrid versions of the ETK800 hatchback car

 saw it to late